 With more and more children and teens showing signs of low motivation, teachers and parents are struggling to find tools that will inspire a sense of drive.
 In reality, these children are not unmotivated.
 They simply are only motivated to do what comes easy or what is entertaining.
-They are not motivated for tasks that they don’t like or for work they find difficult or challenging.
+They are not motivated for tasks that they don’t like or for work they find challenging.

 Thus, many are motivated to play video games, sports, or watch YouTube videos, but unmotivated to do their schoolwork or help out around the house.
 Tension and conflict arise when you try to get them ‘going’ on their schoolwork or perhaps just clean their room.

 The External: Setting up the parenting system to build motivation